 The user profile doesn’t have to be complicated or too detailed.
 It needs to contain the general information extracted from the registration process.

 Tip: Don’t force users to register right away.
 Usually, the registration process comes before sending a request to the tutor.

 For tutors: the tutor registration involves more steps:

-- 3 step is ID verification.
+Step 3: pass ID verification.
 Firstly, a tutor uploads photos of the ID document.
 Secondly, states the country.
-Thirdly, indicates a type of their ID document, and the document number.
+Thirdly, indicates the type of their ID document, and the document number.

 Tutors and users should always be able to update their profile information.